wp-plugins/affiliates/readme.txt

 Many thanks to those who have contributed translations:

 * Hebrew translation provided by Yair from [temoni.org](http://www.temoni.org/)
-* Italian translation provided by Alessandro Bergamin from [VoglioClienti.it](http://www.voglioclienti.it/)
+* Italian translation provided by Alessandro Bergamin from [VoglioClienti.it](http://www.voglioclienti.it/) and Roberto Castaldo from [InArte](http://www.inarte.it)
 * Indonesian translation provided by Ganis Irawan from [Bisnis Internet 101](http://www.bisnisin.com/)
 * Lithuanian translation provided by Vincent G from [Host1Free](http://www.host1free.com/)
+* Polish translation provided by [BizExpert](http://4business4you.com)
 * Portuguese translation provided by Carlos Gouveia from [iNovve](http://www.inovve.com/)
 * Slovak translation provided by Cr3o from [životné poistenie](http://www.zivotnepoistenie24.sk/)
 * Spanish translation provided by David Perez from [Closemarketing](http://www.closemarketing.es/)